Instagram Reels vs TikTok: Which is Better for Music Promotion?

 The Bottom Line

 TikTok is your discovery engine.
 Instagram is your relationship builder.
-Use both, repurpose smartly, and you'll cover all your bases without doubling your workload.
+YouTube is your long-game search asset.
+Use all three, repurpose smartly, and you'll cover all your bases without tripling your workload.

 Want a complete social media strategy built specifically for independent musicians?
 Our social media guides in the Books collection cover platform-specific tactics, content calendars, and paid advertising strategies to help you grow faster.
 Check them out here.